Angular-momentum pairs in spherical systems: applications to the Galactic centre: Applications to the Galactic Centre

 Let us explore a simple consequence of the stability criterion derived above for the young stellar disc in the Milky Way.
 In order to derive order-of-magnitude estimates for IMBH-induced nodal precession in a young stellar disc, we treat the disc as an ensemble of independent ``fragments''.
 Each fragment is comprised of two concentric rings that mutually torque one another and jointly experience the torque from an IMBH.
 Given that the internal interaction within a fragment is expected to be much larger due to their proximity than the interaction between different fragments, we simply assume that the different fragments do not interact with each other.
 Hence, we analyse each two-ring system and the perturber separately.
 We then ask: if an IMBH lies either inside or outside the disc, what conditions are necessary on its mass and orbital parameters for it to disrupt the disc and drive an initially thin, uni-directional disc to retrograde orbits?
 In particular, we identify (i) the critical distance from the IMBH at which a fragment's ring-pair becomes dynamically ``disrupted'', (ii) the maximum relative inclination of each pair (with respect to the inner angular-momentum vector of all pairs) that the IMBH can induce, and (iii) the relative inclination of each pair as a function of distance.

-We run a set of isolated three-ring problems in \nring with initial conditions adjusted to mimic the Galactic centre.
-We initialise all pairs with relative inclinations of $\theta_b = 10^\circ$ and inclination with respect to the perturber $\theta_\IMBH\simeq65^\circ$.
-We choose this inclination because, in the case of disruption, the maximum relative angle $\theta_1 + \theta_2$ exceeds $100^\circ$, pushing the corresponding pairs into retrograde orbits relative to the inner objects.
 For all pairs, we set eccentricities $e_s = 0.3\pm 0.03$, and we explore a range of semi-major axes $0.04 \leq a \leq 0.5~\text{pc}$.
 This parameter set mimics that of the young stars in the central parsec of the Galaxy \citep{vonFellenberg2022}.
 For the perturber, we set the eccentricity to $e_\IMBH = 0.3$ but vary its semi-major axis.
 The discrete values chosen are: $a_\IMBH=0.15$ pc, the projected distance of the IRS13 association, potentially hosting an IMBH \citep{Tsuboi2017}; $a_\IMBH=0.5$ pc, the possible 3D distance of IRS13 \citep{Tsuboi2020}; and $a_\IMBH=1.5$ pc, an estimated distance to the circumnuclear disc (e.g.~\citealt{Oka2011}).
-Additionally, we vary the mass of the perturber from $2\times10^3$ to $10^5~\msun$, placing lighter perturbers closer to the SMBH to operate within the allowed range of masses for the putative IMBHs \citep{Lommen_Backer2001,GualandrisMerritt2009,Gualandris+2010,Naoz2020}.
-For each set of initial conditions, we perform $10^4$ three-ring simulations.
+Additionally, we vary the mass of the perturber from $2\times10^3$ to $10^5~\msun$, placing lighter perturbers closer to the SMBH to operate within the allowed range of masses for the putative IMBHs \citep{Lommen_Backer2001,GualandrisMerritt2009,Gualandris+2010,Naoz2020,Gravity2020, Gravity2023}.